Nimesh-Srivastava/Network-Programming/README.md

 * `password.txt` is used for storing the password of gmail account.
 * `message.txt` is used to store the mail that is to be sent.
 * `img.jpeg` acts as an attachment, demonstrating the client's ability to send attachments as well.

+Ideally, the password file should be encrypted and then stored.
+While performing the server login, the file should be decrypted in program and used.